Praneshss/Tensor-Regression-based-Modeling-Attack-on-PUFs/README.md

 ## Usage
-The code needs to be polished and parameterized.
+The code needs to be polished and parameterized ( :( ).

 The current repository code performs TRN based modeling attack on 64-bit 7-XOR Arbiter PUF.
 To run the code,
 ```bash